LitalHayIL/phpJsonBuilder/readme.md

 ### Terminal Testing

-There is 2 kind of testing
-1. General test

-insert in your terminal:

-`php test_database_builder.php`

-2. Interactive test

-insert in your terminal:
+You can test the functionality using the interactive test script in your terminal.
+To run the interactive test, use the following command:

-`php interactive_test_database_builder.php`
+`php interactiveTestDatabaseBuilder.php`

 ### Web Interface